Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 \subsection{Outline}

-In \Cref{section2}, we recall the definition of spectral Lie algebras and the structure of their mod 2 homology as algebras over the monad $\Lie_{\R}$, as well as extending the known results to nonconnective objects.
+In \Cref{section2}, we recall the definition of spectral Lie algebras and the structure of their mod 2 homology as algebras over the monad $\Lie_{\R}$.
 Then we define the Quillen homology of $\Lie_{\R}$-algebras and the mod $p$ topological Quillen homology of spectral Lie algebras.
 The two are related by a bar spectral sequence.

 In \Cref{section 3}, we provide general upper bounds for the Quillen homology of $\Lie_{\R}$-algebras and precise formula in low weights by comparing with the Quillen homology of two variant algebras when $p=2$.
-Then we explicitly compute the Quillen homology of the $\Lie_{\R}$-algebras $\Sigma^k\F$ and $\Omega^n\free^{\Mod_{\R}}_{\Mod_{\F}}(\Sigma^{n+k}\F)$.
+Then we explicitly compute the Quillen homology of the $\Lie_{\R}$-algebras $\Sigma^k\F$ and $\Sigma^{-n}\free^{\Mod_{\R}}_{\Mod_{\F}}(\Sigma^{n+k}\F)$.

 In \Cref{section4}, we review Knudsen's result that expresses labeled configuration spaces in parallelizable manifolds as topological Quillen objects of certain spectral Lie algebras.
 In the universal case $M=\mathbb{R}^\infty$, we conjecture patterns of higher differentials.